-Project Priority Lead agency Comment Next Steps more than one institution but is not an ordering institution or a beneficiary institution.
-Consumer Credit Fees Guidelines Medium Commerce In September 2016 the Commerce Commission released draft Consumer credit fees guidelines.
+Project Priority Lead agency Comment Next Steps Consumer Credit Fees Guidelines Medium Commerce Commission In September 2016 the Commerce Commission released draft Consumer Credit Fees Guidelines.
 The previous guidelines were published in 2010 and remained in draft pending the outcome of the long-running litigation Commerce Commission v Sportszone/MTF.
 Now that the Supreme Court has issued the final judgment in that case, and the 2015 amendments to the Credit Contracts and Consumer Finance Act 2003 are in force, the Commerce Commission have decided to provide updated guidance to lenders.
+The Commerce Commission published the finalised guidelines on 30 June 2017.
+They can be found here.
 The draft guidelines describe the Commission's view on how lenders should approach setting their fees in order to comply with the Act.
 They set out the general principles that lenders should take into account and give examples of how these principles might apply in practice.
 They also give guidance on whether or not particular types of costs can be included in fees.
 In October 2016 NZBA submitted on the draft guidelines, arguing that credit fee guidance should be confined to a single code.
-NZBA's submission also argued that given their non-binding nature, the guidelines should avoid making comment on areas of the CCCFA beyond existing legislative or judicial guidance, should provide guidance and examples of what would be considered by the Commission to be reasonable standards of commercial practice, and made a number of comments on specific parts of the guidelines.
-The Commission will review all feedback and then plans to finalise the guidelines in mid 2017.
+NZBA's submission also argued that given their non-binding nature, the guidelines should avoid making comment on areas of the CCCFA beyond existing legislative or judicial guidance, should provide guidance and examples of what would be considered by the Commerce Commission to be reasonable standards of commercial practice, and made a number of comments on specific parts of the guidelines.
+Credit Contracts and Consumer Finance Medium MBIE NZBA is a member of the Responsible Lending Code Advisory Group.
+In February 2017 NZBA reviewed and provided feedback on changes The Responsible Lending Code Advisory Group will continue to meet and NZBA